KevinBian107/ensemble-imbalanced-data/README.md

 Author: Kaiwen Bian & Bella Wang

 ***This website uses plenty of Plotly HTML graph, using a computer browser would deliver the best reading experience.
-If you are using a mobile device, yu might need to move around the plot to view it***
+If you are using a mobile device, you might need to move around the plot to view it***

 # Content for this Project
 1. [Introduction](#introduction)